sdneon/Enigma-Klingon/README.md

 ## Build
 You will need to download the [Klingon font](http://www.dafont.com/klingon-font.font) and place it in _/resources/fonts_ folder.
- * You could use alternative fonts for other alien texts or Wingdings, etc. Just change the _file_ paths in appinfo.json acoordingly.
+ * You could use alternative fonts for other alien texts or Wingdings, etc. Just change the _file_ paths in appinfo.json accordingly.
    * As an example, /build/Enigma-Aurebesh.pbw has been uploaded, demonstrating the use of the [Aurebesh font](http://www.dafont.com/aurebesh.font) from Star Wars universe.

 ![screenshot 5](https://raw.githubusercontent.com/sdneon/Enigma-Klingon/master/store/Aurebesh Cantina Bold.png "Watch face: Aurebesh, Star Wars font")